junit-team/junit5/Prototype.md

 ## Method Parameters

-In all prior JUnit versions, test methods were not allowed to have parameters (at least with the standard `Runner` implementations).
+In all prior JUnit versions, `@Test`, `@Before`, and `@After` methods were not allowed to have parameters (at least not with the standard `Runner` implementations).
 As one of the major changes in JUnit 5, methods are now permitted to have parameters allowing for greater flexibility.
 If there is a method parameter, it needs to be _resolved_ at runtime by a [`MethodParameterResolver`].
 A `MethodParameterResolver` can either be built-in or registered by the user (see the extension model for further details).
 Generally speaking, parameters may be resolved by *type* or by *annotation*.
 For concrete examples, consult the source code for [`CustomTypeParameterResolver`] and [`CustomAnnotationParameterResolver`], respectively.

-For a very simple yet useful example, see the `@TestName` annotation.
-It must be declared on a method parameter of type `String` and will hold the name of the test at runtime (either its canonical name or its user-provided `@Name`).
+For a very simple yet useful example, consider the support for `@TestName`.
+If a method parameter is of type `String` and annotated with `@TestName`, the [`TestNameParameterResolver`] will supply the _display name_ of the current test at runtime (either its canonical name or its user-provided `@Name`).
 This acts as a drop-in replacement for the `TestName` rule from JUnit 4.

+Check out the `methodInjectionTest(...)` test method in [`SampleTestCase`] for an example that uses the built-in `TestNameParameterResolver` as well as the aforementioned custom resolvers, `CustomTypeParameterResolver` and `CustomAnnotationParameterResolver`.

 The [`MockitoDecorator`] is another example of a `MethodParameterResolver`.
 While not intended to be production-ready, it demonstrates the simplicity and expressiveness of both the extension model and the parameter resolution process.

-Note that the method parameter resolution process in JUnit 5 is similar to the one used in Spring MVC controller methods.
+Check out the source code for [`MockitoDecoratorInBaseClassTest`] for an example of injecting Mockito mocks into `@Before` and `@Test` methods.

 ----